Check out this short slideshow to see why we live in Faubourg St. John:

 Directly across the stream – on the east bank, the obviously rich, high land would within nine years be conceded to Antoine Rivard de LaVigne and a handful of other French and Canadian colonists, the earliest landowners in the region.
 On today’s map their concessions would stretch approximately from Grand Route St. John to a point beyond Esplanade Avenue.

-the trail and followed that bank southwesterly, Bienville would soon have reached the end of Bayouk Choupic, which within three-fourths of a mile branched into several streamlets that fingered into the various corners of the surrounding swamplands.
+If he had left the trail and followed that bank southwesterly, Bienville would soon have reached the end of Bayouk Choupic, which within three-fourths of a mile branched into several streamlets that fingered into the various corners of the surrounding swamplands.
 However, the trees and undergrowth, spilling into the water along the bank, were too formidable for easy penetration.
 That part of the stream would have to wait for another time.
 Besides, the path lay straight ahead, across Bayouk Choupic on the portage trail that led to the River St. Louis.
 (Iberville had rechristened the Colbert Riviere St. Louis in honor of his King.)
 The bayou end of the portage trail began somewhat west of today’s Grand Route St. John, near 1222 Moss Street.
 (Pages 20-21)

 Of these first bayou settlers, Antoine Rivad de LaVigne (referred to in the records also as Rivard or Rivart) was the only one who stayed on permanently.
 By 1718 he had purchased the ancient village of the Acolapissas across the bayou from his plantation; and by 1721 he had enlarged his original holdings by purchasing the adjoining concessions of those who had left.
 An additional three-arpent frontage, granted him by Bienville on February 5, 1721, together with what he already owned, established him as the earliest large-property- owner on Bayou St. Jean, with seventeen arpents front.
 Today’s landmarks would extend the LaVigne plantation approximately from Grand Route St. John northerly to the vicinity of the National Guard property lakeside of Esplanade Avenue.
 (Page 32)